remotelyliving/doorkeeper/README.md

 - TimeAfter: allows for access to a feature only *after* the set time on the rule.

+- TimeBefore: allows for access to a feature only *before* the set time of the rule.

-- User Id: this rule allows for specific user access to a feature.
+- UserId: this rule allows for specific user access to a feature.
  *User Id only works if the Request has a user id identification registered to them

 ### Prerequisistes